newrelic/entity-definitions/docs/golden_metrics.md

 Is also important to note that the semantics of the queries should match between each implementation.
 This includes things like average vs counts, units and other details.

-If no rule matches the `newRelic` one will be used.
+If no rule matches, the first one on the list will be used.
+In the example above that would be `prometheus`.